oneTRANSPORT/android-dougal/README.md

-Dougla: a partial oneM2M client
+Dougal: a partial oneM2M client
 ===============================

 Simple functionality such as creating and retrieving resources like